swvanderlaan/MetaGWASToolKit/README.md

 #### Step 3: Check for dependencies of Python, Perl and R, and install them if necessary.
 [text and codes forthcoming]

+#### Step 4: Create necessary databases.
+These include:
+- DBSNPFILE     -- a dbSNP/Reference file containing information per variant.
+- REFFREQFILE   -- a file containing reference frequencies per variant.
+- GENESFILE     -- a file containing chromosomal basepair positions per gene.

+[text and codes forthcoming]

 --------------

 ### Meta-analysis of GWAS
-This ToolKit will (semi-)automatically perform a meta-analysis of GWAS.
+**MetaGWASToolKit** will (semi-)automatically perform a meta-analysis of GWAS.
 It will reformat, clean, plot, and analyze the data based on some required user-specificied configuration settings.
 Some relevant statistics, such as HWE, minor allele count (MAC), and coded allele frequency (CAF) will also be added to the final summarized result.
 The QC and reporting is based on the paper by [Winkler T.W. et al.](https://www.ncbi.nlm.nih.gov/pubmed/24762786).

-The main script, which is controlled by `qsub_metagwastoolkit.sh`, `meta_configuration.conf`, and `meta_files.list`, is `run_metagwastoolkit.sh`. `run_metagwastoolkit.sh` will automagically chunk up data, submit jobs, and set things so that your meta-analysis will run smoothly.
+The main script, which is controlled by `metagwastoolkit.qsub.sh`, `metagwastoolkit.conf`, and `metagwastoolkit.list`, is `metagwastoolkit.run.sh`. `metagwastoolkit.run.sh` will automagically chunk up data, submit jobs, and set things so that your meta-analysis will run smoothly.
 The premier step is at the 'reformatting' stage.
 Any weirdly formatted GWAS dataset will immediately throw errors, and effectively throwing out that particular GWAS dataset from the meta-analysis.
 Such errors will be reported.

 #### Reformatting summary statistics GWAS data
-GWAS datasets are first cut in chunks of 100,000 variants by `run_metagwastoolkit.sh`, and subsequently parse and harmonized by `gwas.parser.R` and `gwas2ref.harmonizer.py`.
+GWAS datasets are first cut in chunks of 100,000 variants by `metagwastoolkit.run.sh`, and subsequently parse and harmonized by `gwas.parser.R` and `gwas2ref.harmonizer.py`.
 During *parsing* the GWAS dataset will be re-formatted to fit the downstream pipeline.
 In addition some variables are calculated (if not present), for instance "minor allele frequency (MAF)", and "minor allele count (MAC)".
 During *harmonization* the parsed dataset will be compared to a reference (see below) and certain information from the reference is obtained and added to the parsed data. `gwas.wrapper.sh` will automagically wrap up all the parsed and harmonized data into two seperate datasets, entitled `dataset.pdat` for the parsed data, and `dataset.rdat` for the harmonized data.

 #### Cleaning reformatted GWAS data
-After parsing and harmonization the reformatted data will be cleaned based on the settings provided in  `meta_configuration.conf`.
+After parsing and harmonization the reformatted data will be cleaned based on the settings provided in  `metagwastoolkit.conf`.
 Cleaning settings include:
 - MAF, minimum minor allele frequency to keep variants, e.g. "0.005"
 - MAC, minimum minor allele count to keep variants, e.g. "30"
 - HWE, Hardy-Weinberg equilibrium p-value at which to drop variants, e.g. "1E-6"